The Final Battle (Once Upon a Time): In Seattle

 Many years later in Seattle, Lucy arrives at a man's apartment by train.
 Lucy tells the man, who is revealed to be an adult Henry, that she is his daughter and that his family needs him, although Henry no longer remembers her.

 Production

 "The Final Battle" marks the last appearances as regulars of six cast members: Jennifer Morrison, Ginnifer Goodwin, Josh Dallas, Jared S. Gilmore, Emilie de Ravin and Rebecca Mader.
-The episodes' bookends set up new timelines that continued in the seventh season.
-Gilmore's character, Henry Mills, was played as an adult by Andrew J. West, who along with newcomer Alison Fernandez, became series regulars in the seventh season.
+The episodes' bookends set up new timelines that continues in the seventh season.
+Gilmore's character, Henry Mills, was played as an adult by Andrew J. West, who along with newcomer Alison Fernandez, would become regulars for the seventh season.

 Sean Maguire does not appear in the episode, but is credited, as he lends his voice for a few seconds in a scene with the Evil Queen.

 This also marks the series' final Sunday night airing after six seasons, as ABC announced on May 16, 2017, that the series would move to Friday nights for the seventh season.